Prabhav25/bookingo/README.md

 * Create a file named middleware.js in the root of your project directory to initialize private and public components.
 ![image](https://github.com/user-attachments/assets/e2a63f06-0a72-42f4-83fd-c1932a63986e)

+## Payment Gateways
+*We can use various payment gateways such as Razorpay, Stripe, PayPal, QR code payment systems, and others to facilitate the payment section.
+*Concept (Currently not implemented): When a user likes a particular property, they can add it to a "Liked" section.
+From there, they can enter their details and send an email to the property broker or owner.
+Once the property is confirmed, the user can proceed to book and pay for the rental online.

 ## Backend setup using Supabase